 Xref - Tired of different versions of say a building layout, with the constant hassle of trying to keep up to date with changes?
 Then you need Xref attachments to other drawings, which will load or reload saved data from a attached drawing, to keep everything up to date.

 Draws individual line segments between specified points (Left mouse clicks).
 Push enter or return to finish.
 Usefully pushing right mouse during the line command undoes the last

 for other segments or simply push enter to finish your line.

-for distance command to check the line s length.
+for distance command to check the line’s length.

-Take care not create any unnecessary left clicks, as each will create a new segment.
+any unnecessary left clicks, as each will create a new segment.

 Note that the values you type in here are referred to as "Units".
 Typically millimetres, but they can represent any value, for example metres.
 The issue only arises at the plotting or printing stage.
 By default Windows measures a printer paper size in mm's.
 So when plotting to scale there are no complications when mm's have been used as a unit.